BOOK PROPOSAL STRUCTURE

 Provide a working title (and subtitle, if applicable) for your book.

-State that your book is a work of literary nonfiction—aka creative nonfiction or narrative nonfiction.
+State that your book is a work of narrative nonfiction.

 How would your book be classified relative to its subject matter?
-Would it be considered a memoir, travel writing, literary journalism, or some other type of literary nonfiction?
+Would it be considered a memoir, travel writing, literary journalism, or some other type of narrative nonfiction?
 Please indicate here.

 Briefly state the premise of your book in one or two paragraphs—between 50 and 100 words.
 Your premise is the focal point, the main idea, the concept that holds your book together.